 Bellmore, NY, USA.
 19th July 2017.
 L-R, HENRY STAMPFEL, BRAD KUHLMAN, LOU DiMAGGIO, TRISH APPELLO, MARIA PUSATERI, and ANNE STAMPFEL pose during final Screening Night of Long Island International Film Expo 2017 at Bellmore Movies. (© 2017 Ann Parry/Ann-Parry.com)

 “We’d like to know a little bit about you for our files….”

 For the Q&A, eight filmmakers associated with the films screened that night participated.
 After hearing the candid, detailed answers to the audience’s thought-provoking questions, I wished I’d arrived in time to watch all the films.

-Video Above: Lou DiMaggio answers Q&A question at LIIFE 2017.
-[The Q&A did not take place aboard a ship on stormy seas, despite appearances to contrary.]
+VIDEO above: Lou DiMaggio answers Q&A question at LIIFE 2017.
+[Q&A did not take place aboard a ship on stormy seas, despite appearances to contrary.]

 “And here’s to you….”